 A few years ago I was invited by Epson to the launch of their latest printers at the Leonardo Da Vinci Pavilion of Technology, a museum in Milan.
 As I walked through the photography gallery, I realised that a lot of the equipment being shown as classics, were items I had used in my career.
 I felt lucky to get out of there, without being stuffed and mounted as an exhibit.
-As my career spreads across a number of decades in which photographic advances have been meteoric, I often get asked about the kit I have used over the years.
+My career spreads across a number of decades during which photographic advances have been meteoric.
+I often get asked about the kit I have used over the years.
 So here is a list of the highlights and my thoughts about them.

 Agfa Super Sillete This camera holds a very special place in my heart.
 My father saw a news photographer at London’s Heathrow airport using two of these and got one for himself sand I learned photography with it.
 I still have his and another one and used my dad’s to teach my son photography too.
 Oh and the snapper at the airport was the legendary Terry O’Neill who was then just starting out.